Secret correspondence of James VI: Private and public letters

 The private letters to Scotland were written by Robert Cecil and Henry Howard.
 James's letters were written by Mar, Bruce and perhaps Mar's kinsman, Thomas Erskine of Gogar.
 Some of the letters were sent to England as if they were meant for the Duke of Rohan in France and so arrived in England to be added to the "diplomatic bag".
-The 18th-century historian Thomas Birch suggested that a Scottish representative in London, James Hamilton, was involved in sending the letters to Scotland.
+The 18th-century historian Thomas Birch suggested that a Scottish representative in London, James Hamilton and a colleague James Fullerton, were involved in sending the letters to Scotland.
 Hamilton had kept a school in Dublin, and later James made him Viscount Clandeboye.
 James Hamilton was accredited by James VI to reside in London by his letters to Elizabeth and Robert Cecil on 4 August 1600.
 James said that Hamilton would be a "remaining agent", the equivalent of George Nicolson in Edinburgh.

 The English diplomat Henry Wotton later gave an anecdote that Elizabeth had once noticed mail arriving from Scotland.
 She demanded to see it, and Cecil made to open the satchel (which Wotton called a 'budget') but told the Queen it was filthy and smelled bad, and she could have the letters after they were aired.
 It remains unclear if Elizabeth was actually unaware of any detail of Cecil's negotiations, as the historian Geoffrey Elton assumed.

 Henry Wotton himself came to Scotland in September 1601 from Florence.
 Posing as an Italian, Octavio Baldi, he met James and remained in character for three months.
 James discussed Wotton's arrival with Edward Bruce, Sir George Home, and the Earl of Mar.
 The English resident George Nicholson was unaware that the "Italian" was Wotton.
 Wotton later wrote that his mission was from Ferdinando de' Medici to advise James of a poison plot against him and bring a gift of antidotes.

-Some of the letters, as was quite usual in diplomatic correspondence, used numbers to refer to individuals; James was '30', Mar was '20', Robert Cecil was '10', Bruce '8', and Northampton '3'.
+Some of the letters, as was quite usual in diplomatic correspondence, used numbers to refer to individuals rather than names; James was '30', Mar was '20', Robert Cecil was '10', Bruce '8', and Northampton '3'.
 By June 1602, James wrote of how Cecil and his colleague "40" had "so easily settled me in the only right course for my good, [and] so happily preserved the Queen's mind from the poison of jealous prejudice."